zodwa-nkadimeng/git-basic-exercises/README.md

-this is is a struggle
+SSthis is is a struggle
+j